lmc/rdr2-mruby/README.md

 1. Install RedHook2 from https://github.com/DottieDot/RedHook2/releases

+2. Install MRuby Script Hook from https://github.com/lmc/rdr2-mruby/blob/master/release/rdr2-mruby-v001.zip

-2. Create a folder named 'scripts' in the RDR2 game folder, if it does not already exist.
+3. Create a folder named 'scripts' in the RDR2 game folder, if it does not already exist.

-3. Copy the contents of the 'release' folder into the 'Red Dead Redemption 2/scripts' folder.
+4. Copy the contents of the 'release' folder into the 'Red Dead Redemption 2/scripts' folder.
 This should leave you with 'rdr2-mruby.asi' and the 'rdr2-mruby' sub-folder inside the scripts folder.

-4. Use RedHook2's loader.exe, then launch the game through the Rockstar Games Launcher.
+5. Use RedHook2's loader.exe, then launch the game through the Rockstar Games Launcher.

-5. Upon loading a saved game, the Ruby scripts should start running, with a status message displayed at the top of the screen by default.
+6. Upon loading a saved game, the Ruby scripts should start running, with a status message displayed at the top of the screen by default.